MeetinVR launches collaborative meetings app in Oculus Store

 And non-VR users can do more than just listen — they can actively participate in VR meetings.
 In the upcoming update, desktop users will see more features and functionality without any additional hardware costs.

-The company has 14 employees.
+The company has 14 employees and it raised $2.35 million.
 Copenhagen-based MeetinVR offers a platform similar to Spatial, Breakroom, and Arthur, all designed to use the 360-degree immersion of VR for meetings and events.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: